+For purposes of these Guidelines, reference to a State Corporation shall include reference to a public university.
 State Corporations are agents of the National Government whose ownership is exercised through the Cabinet Secretary, as incorporated under the Cabinet Secretary to the National Treasury Incorporation Act.
 They are special purpose vehicles, established for purposes of:

 - (i) Delivering Government Programmes;

 - (ii) Providing services to the citizenry;

 - (iii) Regulating the Market place;

-- (iv) Producing goods & services in instances of likely market failure; and
+- (iv) Producing goods and services in instances of likely market failure; and

 - (v) Generating income.

-Each State Corporation has its own enabling instrument, in form of:
+Each State Corporation has its own enabling legal instrument, in form of: